shazogg/plasma-computer/README.md

 3. Press the button of the Disk reader.
 4. Enyoy the result.

+### Plasma OS

+Type "help" on the terminal to get the list of commands.

 ### Disks

 Disks are used to store programs and data.
 They are used by the Disk Reader to load programs and data.
 If you want to create one, place a "NFC TAG" and put data if you want.